 here,

-- RT (Timing Resistor) is the external resistor wired between the SG3525s pin 6 and ground the oscillation frequency is calculated by the combination of CT and RT values.
+- The oscillation frequency is calculated by adding the CT and RT values.

-- CT (Timing Capacitor) is an external capacitor connected between pin 5 of the IC SG3525 and ground.
+- An external capacitor known as a timing capacitor (CT) is connected between ground and pin 5 of the IC SG3525.

-In a push pull design RD adds a tiny delay between turning off one switching element and turning on the other even though it is not directly engaged in frequency calculation.
+In a push pull design RD adds a tiny delay between switching OFF one switching element and switching ON the other even though it is not directly engaged in frequency calculation.

 Dead time is the term for this delay which aids in preventing shoot through current which can harm the circuit parts.